flnaves/airplane/README.md

-# Airplane
+# Airplane (React, Material UI, and REST API)
-This is a Demo of using React, Yarn and a REST API application in InterSystems IRIS, showing information with different types of graphics, the datasource is get from CENIPA (Aeronautical Accident Prevention and Research Center).
+This is a Demo of using React, Material UI and a REST API application in InterSystems IRIS, showing information with different types of graphics, the datasource is get from CENIPA (Aeronautical Accident Prevention and Research Center).

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.